Afrikaners: Non-European ancestry

 According to a genetic study in February 2019, almost all Afrikaners have admixture from non-Europeans.
 The total amount of non-European ancestry - on average - is 4.8%, of which 2.1% are of African ancestry and 2.7% Asian/Native American ancestry.
 Among the 77 Afrikaners investigated, 6.5% had more than 10% non-European admixture, 27.3% had between 5 and 10%, 59.7% had between 1 and 5%, and 6.5% below 1%.
 It appears that some 3.4% of the non-European admixture can be traced to enslaved peoples who were brought to the Cape from other regions during colonial times.
-Only 1.38% of the admixture is attributed to the local Khoe-San people.
+Only 1.38% of the admixture is attributed to the local Khoisan people.

 Black Afrikaners

 Approximately 100 black families who identify as Afrikaners live in the settlement of Onverwacht, established in 1886 near the mining town of Cullinan.
 Members of the community descend from the freed slaves who had been with the Voortrekkers who settled in the area.